Sutton, Dublin: Religion

 Sutton comprises a parish in the Roman Catholic church, St. Fintans, within the deanery of Howth, with a parish church at the base of Howth Hill, adjacent to Santa Sabina School, at the junction of Greenfield Road and Church Road.

 There is also a Methodist church at the junction of Church Road and Howth Road.

 Sutton contains one of Dublin's main burial grounds, St. Fintan's, which is divided into two parts, "old" and "new."
 The former contains a ruined chapel dating from early Norman times, and the latter, an abandoned keeper's cottage.

 Uphill from the older graveyard, in a wooden hut on private grounds, is the still-flowing holy well of St. Fintan.

 Administration

 Sutton is part of the Dublin Bay North Dáil Éireann constituency, having previously been part of Dublin North-East for many years.

-The area is also within the Howth-Malahide local electoral area in the jurisdiction of Fingal County Council, and there is also an electoral division of Sutton.
+The area is also within the Howth-Malahide local electoral area in the jurisdiction of Fingal County Council, and there is also an electoral division known as "Sutton".